entice/entice/server.md

 ```
 add
 - entity          // the entity by id
+- name            // the name of the player
-- attributes      // the entities attributes (currently will include name, position and appearance)
+- position        // the position of the player
+ - x
+ - y
+- appearance      // as it says (the GW stuff)
+ - hair_color
+ - ...
 ```

 ```